srlabs/phink/book/src/CAMPAIGN.md

 #### Inside your `file.rs`

-You can use the following example to create invariants.
+Then, you can use the following example to create invariants.
 You need to create another `impl` if your contract, and to put it under the feature of `phink`.
 Use `assert!` or `panic!` for your properties.

 ```rust